reach-sh/reach-lang/docs/src/quickstart/index.md

 ![WSL integration in Docker`](/quickstart/wsl-integrate.png)

-Double-click the Ubuntu icon in the Windows Start-up menu to open the Ubuntu terminal.
+Click the Ubuntu icon in the Windows Start-up menu to open the Ubuntu terminal.
 You will need to provide a `username` and `password` for Ubuntu.

 In the terminal, run the following to install `make`: